meteor/react-tutorial/tutorial/simple-todos/07-adding-user-accounts.md

 `db.tasks.remove({});`

-Change your `server/main.js` to add the seed tasks using your `meteoriote` user as owner.
+Change your `server/main.js` to add the seed tasks using your `meteorite` user as owner.

 Make sure you restart the server after this change so `Meteor.startup` block will run again.
 This is probably going to happen automatically any way as you are going to make changes in the server side code.